|

 Abernathy, Texas is located eighteen miles north of Lubbock, Texas.
 The town was

-established when the Santa Fe Railroad built a rail line from Amarillo, Texas to Lubbock
+established when the Santa Fe Railroad built a rail line from Amarillo, Texas, to

-in 1909, and is named for an early promoter of the town.
-Commerce, Texas is located in
+Lubbock in 1909, and is named for an early promoter of the town.
+Commerce, Texas

 McDougal, Barbara